mmehrab-pz/mmehrab-pz/README.md

 Junior Front-End Developer
 --------------------------

 Hey!
-Im mehrab poorzakaria.
+Im mehrab pourzakaria.
 I was born in 2 january 2002, Im living in tehran and currently studying at Parnian web design schools.
 Im a newbie Front end developer that build and design beutiful websites.
 Kinda like this skill and want to learn more about it.
 I have interests in computer and its skills not just front end.

 * 🌍  I'm based in Tehran
 * 🖥️  See my portfolio at [WebSite](http://mehrab.poorzakaria.com)